 Sample DecisionTrail report

-See the kind of narrative chronology DecisionTrail is built to export after analyst review.
+See the kind of narrative chronology DecisionTrail is built to export after automatic reconstruction and background QA.

 The export is designed to read like an investigation deliverable, not a dump of raw messages.
 It should answer: